MrGKanev/TensorFlow-GPU-Docker-Setup/README.md

 2. Run performance benchmarks using matrix multiplication
 3. Train a simple neural network to verify end-to-end functionality
 4. Provide detailed diagnostics if GPU is not detected

+## Using with PyCharm

+To use this Docker container with PyCharm:

+1. **Configure Docker integration in PyCharm:**
+   - Go to Settings/Preferences → Build, Execution, Deployment → Docker
+   - Add your Docker connection

+2. **Configure Python Interpreter:**
+   - Go to Settings/Preferences → Project → Python Interpreter
+   - Click the gear icon → Add → Docker
+   - Select your Docker server and the `tensorflow-gpu-custom` image

+3. **Fix common TensorFlow errors:**
+   - If you encounter optimizer errors with LSTM models (like `KeyError: 'The optimizer cannot recognize variable lstm/lstm_cell/kernel:0'`), use the legacy optimizers:
+     ```python
+     # Change this:
+     from tensorflow.keras.optimizers import Adam

+     # To this:
+     from tensorflow.keras.optimizers.legacy import Adam
+     ```
+   - Configure GPU memory growth at the start of your script:
+     ```python
+     gpus = tf.config.list_physical_devices('GPU')
+     for gpu in gpus:
+         tf.config.experimental.set_memory_growth(gpu, True)
+     ```
+   - See the included `tensorflow_pycharm_fix.py` script for a complete example

+4. **Configure Run Configuration:**
+   - Create a new Run Configuration
+   - Set the Docker container as the target environment
+   - Set the working directory to your project folder
+   - Map your local project directory to a directory in the container

 ## Common Issues and Troubleshooting